LeiamNashRebirth/Izumi/README.md

 - [ ] [Akihiko](https://github.com/LeiamNashRebirth/Akihiko)
-> Bot Akihiko have a hundreds commanding feature without eating your own memory storage this bot have an new feature for cloud storage support multiple languages on one commanding area, this built in program have an delay ui on messenger witch mean there's animetion on it every bot chat however this bot have an strongest ip hunter cost by package program on it also for C3C this bot have an originally `fbstate.json` on C3C however encrypted C3C still unsupported on this program [Instructions for installation](#akihiko-and-kyoko-)
+> Bot Akihiko have a hundreds commanding feature without eating your own memory storage this bot have an new feature for cloud storage support multiple languages on one commanding area, this built in program have an delay ui on messenger which mean there's animetion on it every bot chat however this bot have an strongest ip hunter cost by package program on it also for C3C this bot have an originally `fbstate.json` on C3C however encrypted C3C still unsupported on this program [Instructions for installation](#akihiko-and-kyoko-)

 - [ ] [Kyoko](https://github.com/LeiamNashRebirth/Kyoko)
-> Bot Kyoko is my latest bot program and a lite version of Akihiko, this program have an less commanding feature and support C3C encrypted to have high security however this bot still on testing some of bugs are not fix also the security of this bot is not higher than other bots, this bots don't have protecting feature witch mean this bot support all group and all accounts on facebook [Instructions for installation](#akihiko-and-kyoko-)
+> Bot Kyoko is my latest bot program and a lite version of Akihiko, this program have an less commanding feature and support C3C encrypted to have high security however this bot still on testing some of bugs are not fix also the security of this bot is not higher than other bots, this bots don't have protecting feature which mean this bot support all group and all accounts on facebook [Instructions for installation](#akihiko-and-kyoko-)